 1) Offer a more specific route by announcing a smaller range of IP addresses than other ASes had previously announced.

 2) Offer a shorter route to certain blocks of IP addresses.
 Additionally, not just anyone can announce BGP routes to the larger Internet.
 In order for a BGP hijack to occur, the announcement must be made by the operator of an AS, or by a threat actor who has compromised an AS (the second case is more rare).

 It may seem surprising that the operator of a large network or group of networks, many of which are ISPs, would brazenly undertake such malicious activity.
 But considering that by some counts there are now over 80,000 autonomous systems globally, it is not surprising that some would be untrustworthy.
 Additionally, BGP hijacking is not always obvious or easy to detect.
 Bad actors may camouflage their activity behind other ASes, or may announce unused blocks of IP prefixes that are not likely to be noticed in order to stay under the radar.

 What happens when BGP is hijacked?

-As a result of BGP hijacking, Internet traffic can go the wrong way, be monitored or intercepted, be 'black holed,' or be directed to fake websites as part of a man-in-the-middle attack.
+As a result of BGP hijacking, Internet traffic can go the wrong way, be monitored or intercepted, be 'black holed,' or be directed to fake websites as part of an on-path attack.
 In addition, spammers can use BGP hijacking, or the network of an AS that practices BGP hijacking, in order to spoof legitimate IPs for spamming purposes.
 From a user perspective, page load times will increase because requests and responses will not follow the most efficient network route, and may even travel all the way across the world unnecessarily.

 BGP hijacking in the real world